candidtim/hnwelcome/README.md

 Due to the Internet connection and the API latency, `hnwelcome` may slow down the shell or Vim startup time if you configure them to run it on startup.
-By default, `hnwelcome` will try to fetch the story in under 1 second, or timeout nicely otherwise.
+By default, `hnwelcome` will try to fetch the story in under 2 seconds, or timeout nicely otherwise.
 You can change the timeout value with a `--timeout` argument.
-For example, if you have a somewhat slow Internet connection and you are ready to wait for up to 2 seconds:
+For example, if you have a somewhat slow Internet connection and you are ready to wait for up to 5 seconds:

-    hnwelcome --timetout 2000
+    hnwelcome --timetout 5s

 ## License